Epidemiological Profile of HIV/AIDS in Minnesota

 Poverty and Income

 Minnesota overall has fared somewhat better than the nation as a whole in regards to poverty and income.
-According to the 2009-2011 ACS, an estimated 12 percent of Minnesotans were living below the Federal Poverty Level compared to 15 percent nationally.
-Likewise, the per capita income from 2009 – 2011 for the United States was $27,158 and $29,673 in Minnesota.
+According to the 2010-2012 ACS, an estimated 12 percent of Minnesotans were living below the Federal Poverty Level compared to 15.7 percent nationally.
+Likewise, the per capita income from 2010 – 2012 for the United States was $27,385 and $30,237 in Minnesota.
 While these aggregate numbers are favorable, they misrepresent the disproportionate impact poverty has on persons of color.
-The 2011 ACS estimates that 12 percent of all Minnesotans were living at or below the poverty level.
-However, this percent varied greatly by race, with 8.7 percent of Whites at or below the poverty level compared to 37 percent, 41 percent, 17 percent, and 25 percent of Blacks, American Indians, Asians/Pacific Islanders, and Hispanics, respectively.
+The 2010-2012 ACS estimates that 12 percent of all Minnesotans were living at or below the poverty level, however, this percent varied greatly by race, with 9.0 percent of Whites at or below the poverty level compared to 37 percent, 37 percent, 17 percent, and 25 percent of Blacks, American Indians, Asians/Pacific Islanders, and Hispanics, respectively.

-According to the Bureau of Labor and Statistics, Minnesota’s unemployment rate decreased from 7.3 percent in 2010 to 6.4 percent in 2011.
-While these rates are substantially higher than previous years, they are still lower than the 2011 national average of 8.9 percent.
+According to Minnesota Department of Employment and Economic Development, Minnesota’s unemployment rate decreased from 6.5 percent in 2011 to 5.6 percent in 2012.
+While these rates are higher than years prior to 2008, they are substantially lower than the 2012 national average of 8.1 percent.
 However, the overall unemployment rates disguise staggering racial disparities.
-The 2011 ACS indicated an unemployment rate of 19.9 percent, 11.0 percent and 17.8 percent for Blacks, Hispanics and American Indians, respectively in Minnesota compared to 6.6 percent among whites.
+The 2010-2012 ACS indicated an unemployment rate of 18.7 percent, 11.0 percent and 18.3 percent for Blacks, Hispanics and American Indians, respectively in Minnesota compared to 6.4 percent among white (non-Hispanics).

 Minnesota’s emphasis on education is reflected in the low statewide percentage (8.0 percent) of people aged 25 years or older who have less than a high school education; the national average is 14.1 percent.
 However, the percentage of persons with less than a high school education is greater for persons of color in Minnesota.
 According to the 2011 ACS, 17 percent of Black men and 25 percent of Black women are estimated to have less than a high school education compared to 6 percent and 5 percent of White men and women, respectively.
 High school graduation rates are even lower among Hispanics/Latinos, with 37 percent and 36 percent of Hispanic males and females not having a high school diploma, respectively.